enso-org/enso-archive/docs/runtime/caching.md

 2. If `k` is a dynamic symbol, all expressions that depend on _any instance_ of the dynamic symbol are evicted from the cache.

 Expressions that have been evicted from the cache subsequently have to be recomputed by the runtime.

 Cache eviction takes into account the following aspects:

-Visualization.
-In the first place, we should care about nodes that have visualization attached in the IDE.
-Priority.
-The runtime can assign a score to a node, meaning how valuable this node is.
+* **Visualization:** In the first place, we should care about nodes that have visualization attached in the IDE.
+* **Priority:** The runtime can assign a score to a node, meaning how valuable this node is.
 Less valuable nodes should be evicted first.
-Computation time.
-The runtime can calculate the time that node took to compute.
+* **Computation time:** The runtime can calculate the time that node took to compute.
 Less computationally intensive nodes should be evicted first.
 Memory limit.
 The cache should not exceed the specified memory limit.

 ## Cache Backend
 The requirements for eviction strategies and memory management should guide the